opral/monorepo/inlang/source-code/paraglide/paraglide-sveltekit/README.md

 export const i18n = createI18n(runtime);
 ```

-`createI18n` will be your one-stop shop for configuring the adapter.
+`createI18n` will be your one-stop shop for configuring i18n routing.

 <doc-accordion
 	heading="Does this need to be in src/lib/i18n.js ?"